-A LL out-of-town freshman women must live in a school housing facility unless working for room and board or living with near relatives.
+ALL out-of-town freshman women must live in a school housing facility unless working for room and board or living with near relatives.

-The College operates seven guild homes in the southeast section of the city.
+The College operates nine guild homes in the southeast section of the city.
 These provide housing for freshman women students.
-These homes are under the direct control of the Dean of Women and each is under the personal supervision of a housemother.
+These homes are under the direct control of the Dean of Women and each is under the personal supervision of a housemother and student counselor.
 Each student works out part of her room and board.
-Net expenses amount to \$215 per semester in those in which meals are served; in those in which meals are not served, the room cost is \$75 per semester and the food cost at the Commons approximately \$180 per semester.
+Net expenses amount to \$215 to \$250 per semester in those in which meals are served; in those in which meals are not served, the room costs \$75 per semester and the food cost at the Commons approximately \$180 per semester.
 Application for admission to these homes should be made with the Dean of Women.